Teaching Large Language Models to Maintain Contextual Faithfulness via Synthetic Tasks and Reinforcement Learning: Discussion

-This exploration is important because, in real-world applications, it is difficult to pre-determine whether to use generated short-form responses (i.e., the context between <short\_answer> and </short\_answer> tags) or long-form responses (i.e., the context between <long\_answer> and </long\_answer> tags) as answers to respond to user instructions.
+\textbf{Can Long-form Responses Generated by \textsc{Canoe} Provide Correct Answers in Short-form Generation Tasks?} This exploration is important because, in real-world applications, it is difficult to pre-determine whether to use generated short-form responses (i.e., the context between \textless short\_answer\textgreater and \textless /short\_answer\textgreater tags) or long-form responses (i.e., the context between \textless long\_answer\textgreater and \textless /long\_answer\textgreater tags) as answers to respond to user instructions.
 This contrasts with the evaluation of LLMs on different datasets, as described in the test-time strategies outlined in \ref{appendix:test-time-prompt}.
-Therefore, we first explore whether the long-form responses generated by \textsc{Canoe} (i.e., the context between <long\_answer> and </long\_answer> tags) can provide correct answers in short-form generation tasks.
+Thus, we first explore whether the long-form responses generated by \textsc{Canoe} (i.e., the context between \textless long\_answer\textgreater and \textless /long\_answer\textgreater tags) can provide correct answers in short-form generation tasks.
 As shown in Table \ref{tb:acc_long_form}, when evaluating the generated long-form responses that contain the free-form answers, the accuracy scores consistently increase in all the short-form generation tasks compared to using the generated short-form responses.
-It also indicates that the generated short-form responses maintain conciseness, which is important for measuring the EM score, but can slightly reduce the accuracy score.
+It indicates that the generated short-form responses maintain conciseness, which is important for measuring the EM score, but can slightly reduce the accuracy score.
 Therefore, in real-world applications, we can directly use the generated long-form responses as the system responses for the user’s instructions, because these long-form responses can not only efficiently and faithfully complete long-form generation tasks, but also provide correct answers in short-form generation tasks.